huyentrangdhxd/eloquent-google-translate/README.md

 - Handle notranslate: add tag <span class="notranslate"> </span> if it includes strings which we do not want to translate
 - Change TranslateCommand

+### Important note
+- I just add more manual translate, please set env MANUAL_TRANSLATE = false if you want to translate by google cloud automaticly